inferno986return/LegoDigitalDesigner-mirror/README.md

 I have great nostalgia for this software and want to preserve a few models I have floating on my Google Drive.
 EU-based LEGO fan forum Eurobricks has a brilliant thread encouraging users to upload retail models made in LDD, several of these models are from that. *I do not own Lego Digital Designer and all rights (to my best knowledge) belong to the LEGO Group.*

-I also archived the download page on archive.today.
+I also archived the (download page)[https://www.lego.com/en-us/ldd] on (archive.today)[https://archive.fo/rQ6E2].

-LEGO purchased BrickLink and now BrickLink Studio is deemed the successor to LDD.
-I plan on trying it out.
+LEGO purchased BrickLink and now (BrickLink Studio)[https://www.bricklink.com/v3/studio/download.page] is deemed the successor to LDD.
+I plan on trying it, particularly when the tagline is "FEEL THE DIFFERENCE".

 ## Only offline mode is supported in LDD 4.3